Westland affair: Motivations of the actors

-Westland damaged Thatcher's reputation for credibility and made her look anti-European for the first time.
+The Westland affair damaged Thatcher's reputation for credibility and made her look anti-European for the first time.
 It has been suggested that Thatcher's keenness on American control of Westland may have been linked to the Al-Yamamah arms deal, or that the US might have wanted Westland to sell Black Hawk helicopters to Saudi Arabia in circumvention of Congressional rules which prevented US arms sales to that country at the time.

 Leon Brittan's behaviour was thought in part to have been motivated by resentment at his demotion from Home Secretary to Trade and Industry Secretary in September 1985.
 However, he also thought Heseltine's mooted European consortium to be monopolistic and anti-competitive.

-Apart from his clash of personalities with Thatcher, it was thought that Heseltine, concerned at having to take responsibility for Defence cuts which had been put back until 1986, and worried that Thatcher was unlikely to promote him further, was looking for an excuse to resign.
-Resigning would put him in good stead to be elected party leader after, as seemed likely at the time, the Conservatives lost the next election due by summer 1988 at the latest.
+Apart from his clash of personalities with Thatcher, it was thought that Heseltine, concerned at having to take responsibility for defence cuts which had been put back until 1986, and worried that Thatcher was unlikely to promote him further, was looking for an excuse to resign.
+Resigning would put him in good stead to be elected party leader after, as seemed likely at the time, the Conservatives would lose the next election due by summer 1988 at the latest.

 Heseltine retired to the back benches and spent nearly five years conducting an undeclared campaign for the party leadership.
-Although the Thatcher government recovered in the opinion polls and was re-elected in 1987, he eventually challenged her in November 1990, polling well enough to hasten her resignation.
+Although the Thatcher government recovered in the opinion polls and was re-elected in 1987 by a landslide, Heseltine eventually challenged her in November 1990, polling well enough to hasten her resignation.